cgjuan01/Causal-deep-learning-GNN-multi-omic/README.md

 - **The MoTrPAC result weakens but stands.** The GAT median moves from p = 0.007 to p = 0.018 and from 5/5 to 4/5 seeds at K = 100, and depth-robustness is lost (3/5 at K = 150, 2/5 at K = 200).
-The MLP remains non-significant at every depth under both universes, so the qualitative claim — only the graph model recovers the exercise-responsive set — is unchanged.
+The MLP remains non-significant at every depth under both universes, so the qualitative claim that only the graph model recovers the exercise-responsive set is unchanged.
 Wording should become "recovered at K = 100 in four of five initialisations" rather than "robustly".

 #### Ranking stability across seeds